vyrjana/DearEIS/documentation/drt.md

 ### **deareis.api.drt.RBFShape**

-The shape coefficient to use with the radial basis function discretization:
+The shape to use with the radial basis function discretization:

 - FWHM
 - FACTOR